Sunday, September 23, 2007

 She developed in lots more ways which are harder for me to put my finger on.
 She suddenly seems a little more toddler and a little less baby.
 She still doesn't have an awful lot of hair, so people still often mistake her for a boy (or "garcon" while we were away), but we can really see her turning into a little girl in front of our eyes.

-On Monday morning when I was about to return to work, Lily sat at the breakfast table saying, "Lily Daddy sandcastle, yeah?" and "Lily beach, yeah?"
+On Monday morning when I was about to return to work, ThingOne sat at the breakfast table saying, "ThingOne Daddy sandcastle, yeah?" and "ThingOne beach, yeah?"
 It broke our hearts to think that she thought life would be like that from now on, and now she had to face the harsh realities of back-to-normal.
 I felt bad for having to go to work and wanted to pull a sickie and spend more time with her.

 (And I don't know where she's got this ending-every-question-with-"yeah" thing from.
 We'll have to put a stop to that.)